aem-vite/docs/docs/guide/front-end/vite/index.md

 - Sets the `base` path correctly for both `command` types
 - Sets the `publicDir` path to `src/assets`.
 Change this to match your source structure
-- Disables brotli compression calculations (saves 2-5 seconds per prod build)
+- Disables gzip compression calculations (saves 2-5 seconds per prod build)
 - Disables the `manifest.json` file
 - Disables minification when running in **development** mode
 - Disables sourcemaps when not using the Vite DevServer